The Amazing Race 34: Format

+Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

-Development and filming

 Teams began The Amazing Race 34 at the Nymphenburg Palace in Munich.

+Casting opened in mid-November 2021 with prospective contestants were required to be fully vaccinated.
 Production began on May 22, 2022, with the teams and filming crew departing from Los Angeles International Airport on a chartered Titan Airways Boeing 757, so as to reduce prolonged personal interactions associated with COVID-19 infections much like in the previous season.
-Filming began on May 25, 2022, in Munich, Germany, making it the first time the American version started outside the United States.
+Filming began on May 25, 2022, in Munich, Germany, making it the first time the American version of The Amazing Race started outside the United States.
 On May 30, photographs were posted online of sightings in Bologna and Florence, Italy.
 Jordan was visited for the first time in the entire franchise, with teams racing through Petra on June 2.
 On June 12, racers were spotted in Ronda, Spain, and the city's tourism office announced that the show had filmed there a day later.
 Filming concluded in Nashville in mid-June.

+The first leg of the season, announced as the series' 400th leg, featured "a game-changing element" called the Scramble, where teams were told the locations of all of the tasks that they had to complete at the start of the leg and could complete them in any order.
 This season originally planned to exclude non-elimination legs for the first time in franchise history.
-However, after one team received a positive COVID-19 test and was removed from the race, the last team to arrive in the leg received the final departure time as a penalty at the beginning of the next leg.
-The first leg of the season, announced as the series' 400th leg, featured "a game-changing element" called the Scramble, where teams were told the locations of all of the tasks that they had to complete at the start of the leg and could complete them in any order.
+However, after one team received a positive COVID-19 test before the fifth leg began and was removed from the race, the last team to arrive in the leg received the final departure time as a penalty at the beginning of the next leg.

-Casting

-Casting opened in mid-November 2021.
-Contestants were required to be fully vaccinated.